dangazineu/tako/docs/designs/exec-workflow-engine.md

 Extend the execution engine to support multi-repository workflows with artifact-based dependency management and parallel execution as designed in #98.

 **Background:**
-This implements the core multi-repository orchestration functionality that differentiates v0.2.0 from v0.1.0.
+This implements the core multi-repository orchestration functionality for the workflow engine.
 It builds on Tako's existing dependency graph concepts (Section 2.2 in README.md) and adds artifact-based triggering and aggregation for sophisticated automation workflows.

 **Implementation Details:**
 - Extend existing graph building logic for artifact dependencies